 Some of these benefits will accrue to tenants, while others will accrue to landlords and some will be shared.
 However, all are interdependent and rely on the intent and action of both parties, their agents, contractors and employees – for their shared benefit.
-The Green Lease Toolkit unpacks this delicate balance and introduces the concept of ‘spilt-incentives’ between owners and tenants.
+The Green Lease Toolkit unpacks this delicate balance and introduces the concept of ‘split incentives’ between owners and tenants.

-the 101 of green leases
+The 101 of green leases

 “The Green Lease Toolkit is useful and relevant to the property industry in preparing lease documents that take both green building design and operational principles into account.
 It also uses robust methodologies established through market analysis and is applicable across all building sectors,” says Jarrod Lewin, project manager on the toolkit at the GBCSA.